pozitronik/yii2-badgewidget/README.md

 ------------

 Yii2,
-PHP >= 7.2.0
+PHP >= 7.4.0

 Usage
 -----
-Sorry, not documented yet (but you can rely to PHPDoc).
+Sorry, not documented yet (but you can rely on PHPDoc).